B i o g r a p h y

 After attaining an LRAM. in percussion and timpani I became interested in specialist teaching on a part time basis giving many lecture-recitals in all aspects of percussion both occidental and oriental including a recital/demonstration with Evelyn Glennie at the Redbridge Music School where I was appointed head of percussion, ethnic and contemporary music in 1985.
 I was involved in preparing students for both GCSE and A level music exams for both Edexel and OCR examining boards and also responsible for the peripatetic percussion team and all percussion teaching within the schools.
 My work at Redbridge involved World Music (including Gamelan workshops), preparation and production of Tutor books, ICT in music (including the recording of pupil GCSE and A level work for exam submission) and the presentation of recitals in the borough’s schools.
 I also taught for the Inner London Education Authority at Holland Park School and Newington Green School.

 In 1986 I was appointed percussion examiner for the Guildhall School of Music London and later Principal Percussion Examiner and generalist examiner for Trinity Guildhall (now Trinity College London) where, from 2007 I have contributed to and compiled several past percussion and drum kit syllabuses presenting many seminars around the UK and the Far East.
 I was able to engage the services of drummers such as Dave Weckl, Mark Schulman, Peter Erskine, Ralph Salmins, Paul Clavis and more, all of whom contributed to the original syllabus.
-My examining work for Trinity College London has taken me to many overseas centres including Ireland, Spain, Switzerland, Malaysia, Hong Kong, China, Japan, India, New Zealand, Australia, Indonesia, Middle East, South Africa and Singapore.
+My examining work for Trinity College London has taken me to many overseas centres including Ireland, Spain, Switzerland, Malaysia, Hong Kong, China, Japan, India, New Zealand, Australia, Indonesia, Middle East, South Africa, Thailand and Singapore.

 Working at the Nordorff Robbins Music Therapy Centre and holding workshops for students and staff was also a very rewarding part of my job.